 SleddingPick a safe place to go sledding.
-Choose a dune that does not lead into the road or the interdunal plant areas.
+Be aware of your surroundings and do not sled into vegetation or the roadway..
 Dunes freeze in the winter, making them much harder than during the summer.
 Frozen dunes make sledding faster, and increase your chances of more serious fall or injury.

 Dangerous DiggingDigging holes in the dunes is fun, but keep in mind that the dunes move and the sand is heavy.
 Holes can collapse on you and lead to suffocation.

 Unexploded OrdinanceWe are surrounded by an active missile range.
 From time to time, debris from missile tests falls into the park and is buried by sand.
 If you see any strange objects, do not touch them as they may still be able to detonate.
 Make a note of their location and tell a ranger so that appropriate personnel may remove the object.